wp-plugins/domain-sharding/readme.txt

 2. Activate "Domain Sharding" plugin via WordPress Settings.
 3. It's done.
 Easy, isn't it?

+NOTE: If you have trouble accessing images using the new address because Wordpress asks you to register the domain then you must insert the following line in the file wp-config.php

+	include_once(ABSPATH.'wp-content/plugins/domain-sharding/domain-sharding-alias.php');

+NOTE: You'll need to manually create the new A records for the subdomains in your DNS panel.
+They should have the same ip address of your main domain.

 == Changelog ==

 = 1.1.0 =